KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 Calculated fields management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can create new calculated fields either inside a query or in the schema panel,in order to reuse them.
+You can create new calculated fields either inside a query or in the schema panel.
 Calculated fields defined in this second way can be saved for future use.

-In order to define a new calculated field in the model, right click on the chosen entity and select

-**Add calculated field**.
+In order to define a new calculated field in the model, right click on the chosen entity and select **Add calculated field**.
 The wizard offers an editor in which you can define the calculated field.

 To build a calculated field, you shall define: